+Whether we’re working from home or back in the workplace, we’re probably spending a large part of our day in one position.
 Do you wake up with a stiff back?
 With aching knees?
 With a crick in your neck?
-Research has shown that more than 70% of Australian adults are classified as being sedentary.
-Our lives may have gotten easier over time with all the advances in technology, but we’re definitely not healthier.
-These exercise for flexibility will help reduce the damage that a sedentary lifestyle is causing you.
+Research has shown that more than 70% of Australian adults are classified as sedentary.
+These exercises for flexibility will help reduce the damage that a sedentary lifestyle is causing you.

 What happens if I exercise for flexibility?

 Being seated for many hours of a day causes major health concerns but also leads to tight and inflexible muscles.
 When your muscles lose their flexibility and become rigid, you’re more likely to be injured.

 If you work on your flexibility, you can loosen up those tight and stiff muscles in order to reduce pain and pent-up muscular tension.
 Besides the physical benefits, stretches for flexibility also tend to provide mental relief by allowing you to take breaks from the continuous sitting that has become inevitable in most of our lives.

 Another benefit of doing stretches for flexibility now is that you will remain limber and supple well into your senior years.
 As you get older, bone density and joint mobility reduces, causing stiff joints and body ache.
 If you have been working out for most of your life, you are less vulnerable to physical problems as well as mental conditions.
 Research has shown that there are tremendous benefits to working out as you get older.

 What does it mean to exercise for flexibility?

 Exercising for flexibility means following a dedicated regimen that is focused on improving your flexibility and muscle strength.
 When your muscles are relaxed and stretchy, you are less prone to injuries like muscle tears or sprains and you will notice that those niggling aches and pains are not so frequent.